What Is Strength Training?

 What Are the Benefits of Strength Training?

-- improve overall fitness
+- improve overall fitness and sports performance

 - increase lean body mass (more muscle, less fat)

 - burn more calories

 - make bones stronger

 Who Can Do Strength Training?

 It’s hard to say at what age kids can start strength training.
 Children who are the same age can have very different skills and maturity levels.
 In general, kids and teens who are ready to play organized sports usually can begin some kind of resistance program.
 Young children can safely start with body weight exercises, such as hopping and jumping.